milvus-io/pymilvus/doc/source/res/tutorial.md

 >>> film_2 = entities[1]
 ```

 Then how do we get ids, distances and fields?
-It's simple as below.
+It's as below.

 > Because embeddings are randomly generated, so the retrieved film id, distance and field may differ.